jimmyhmiller/PlayGround/writings/programming/What follows from empirical software research.md

 ## Modern TDD Research

-As a starting point, we will look at [Greg Wilson’s review of “Modern Software Engineering”](https://neverworkintheory.org/2022/05/06/not-quite-modern.html).
+As a starting point, we will look at {" "}[Greg Wilson’s review of “Modern Software Engineering”](https://neverworkintheory.org/2022/05/06/not-quite-modern.html).
 Here we find a beautiful confluence.
 First Wilson tells us that despite its title the book “feels a bit old-fashioned”.
 He specifically points to the book’s lack of inclusion of more recent research regarding TDD.
 The book cites studies that claim TDD helps quite a lot, but Wilson points us to a meta-analysis that found the following:

 > (a) the more rigorous the study, the weaker the evidence for or against TDD and (b) overall, there is no evidence that TDD makes anything better or worse